HackSouth/hacksouth.github.io/_posts/2020-12-10 Is that you Hack South? Is this me?.md

 ###### Education Zone

 We have slowly but surely built up a decent hacker Education Zone, kitted out with a channels catering for Certifications, Resources packed with discounts and deals, an area dedicated to Uni Students and the general channel.
 Find your peers!
 Get your universities involved!

+###### Employment Zone

+We have a dedicated area for people looking to hire, people looking to advertise they are looking for a gig and business leaders to share insight and advice.
+It is OPT IN, get the roles in **[Role Assignment](https://discord.com/channels/687602309395382282/687692950272344069)** or ask a mod.

 ###### Diffie The Tailess